-Outrage over Canada compensating former Guantanamo detainee is misguided
+Outrage over Canada's compensation for former Guantanamo child soldier is misguided

 In the recent past, few issues have divided Canadians more than Omar Khadr.